 In general, NIDA-supported research shows that abuse of any drug, including MDMA, can cause serious health problems and, in some instances, even death.
 Many drug abusers take combinations of drugs, including alcohol, which may further increase their risk.

 MDMA users can also become dehydrated through vigorous activity in a hot environment.
 It may not seem like a big deal, but when MDMA interferes with the body’s ability to regulate its temperature, it can cause dangerous overheating, called hyperthermia.
 This, in turn, can lead to serious heart and kidney problems—or, rarely, death.
 MDMA can be extremely dangerous in high doses or when multiple small doses are taken within a short time period to maintain the high.
 High levels of the drug in the blood stream can increase the risk of hyperthermia, seizures, and the ability of the heart to maintain its normal rhythms.

-Cleabrook Treatment Centers have intense programs to help yourself or a loved one with a drug addiction to ecstasy.
+We have intense programs for a drug addiction to ecstasy.
 Since 1972, the renowned Clearbrook Treatment Centers have been providing effective treatment programs for adults and adolescents who suffer from alcoholism and/or chemical dependency.
-Clearbrook’s rehabilitation program is based upon the belief that alcoholism and chemical dependency is a primary disease and that the suffering addict and his or her family members deserve immediate help.